ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

 layout: learningpathall
 ---

-## Autovectorization on Arm.
+## Autovectorization on Arm

-Let's look at another example, but this time you will see how you can take advantage of specific Arm instructions.
+This time you will see how you can take advantage of specific Arm instructions.
-The following code will calculate the dot product of variable size two integer arrays.
+The following code will calculate the dot product of two integer arrays.

 ```C
 #include <stdint.h>